 The rally cry of the Reformation was a return to Christian truth: Scripture alone.
 Grace alone.
 Faith alone.
-This rally cry still echoes off the walls of Lutheran Church of the Ascension as a congregation of the Lutheran Church—Missouri Synod.
+These truths still echo off the walls of Lutheran Church of the Ascension as a congregation of the Lutheran Church—Missouri Synod.

 The divinely inspired and infallible Word of God as contained in the canon of the Old and New Testament is the only source and norm of faith and practice.
 This Word teaches us that all things were made through God, the Father, Son, and Holy Spirit, who is not only creator of the universe but also our maker.
 The Word also teaches that we, and all mankind, have rebelled against God and are born sinful since the fall of Adam.
 Therefore, any attempt to please God apart from Christ Jesus is impossible.
 We need forgiveness, life, and salvation, which only God can provide through His grace.
 The pervading message of the Word is that this grace has been given us through God’s Son, Jesus Christ, who lived, suffered, died, and rose again to save us.
 The doctrines of the Lutheran Confessions as found in the 1580 Book of Concord are in accord with these and all biblical teachings.